At night, streets in Granada take a different character.

 Nicaragua, a place I wasn’t certain I wanted to see, has been a surprise.

-Making friends in new places is a big part of traveling.
+Making new places your friend is a big part of traveling.

-There is a bit of Columbus in all of us once we let ourselves sail where people tell us we can’t go.
+There is a bit of Columbus in all of us once we let ourselves sail where people tell us we can’t or shouldn’t go.

-The Cemetario is a stop on city tours..
+The Cemetario is a stop on most tourist city tours..

-It is quiet here, and should be.
+It is quiet inside the front gates that are locked each night to protect the dead, and should be.
 When people are interred they are supposed to stay that way, unless they are cast in horror flicks or zombie uprisings.

-It is quiet, but, there is upkeep; cutting grass, spraying weeds, touching up headstones, getting fountains ready to open, moving dirt, tending to gravestones and markers, landscaping.
+It is quiet and peaceful here this morning except for the traffic, moving around the graveyard like water moving around a boulder in a stream, but, there is upkeep to be done- cutting grass, spraying for weeds, touching up names on headstones, getting fountains ready to open, moving dirt, tending to gravestones and markers, landscaping.

 Christianity says when Christ comes back, the dead will rise to heaven and the unsaved will burn in torment.